rp23/device-com-nfc.cordova/README.md

 This is a fork from [PhoneGap NFC Plugin 1.0.3](https://github.com/chariotsolutions/phonegap-nfc)

+## Ionic support

+You can use this plugin with the ionic-native NFC provider:

+    npm i @ionic-native/nfc

 ## iOS Feature:

 With the proper configuration, it is now possible to launch a phoneGap / cordova app by reading a NFC NDEF Tag.